 This TV has good compatibility with most resolutions at 60Hz.
 Chroma 4:4:4 is displayed properly with all supported resolutions, even when 1440p is forced, which is great as this is necessary for clear text from a PC.

 Unfortunately, this TV doesn't support HDMI 2.1 bandwidth.
-All four HDMI inputs are limited to 18Gbps, so despite TCL's advertising, we don't consider this to be HDMI 2.1.
+All four HDMI inputs are limited to 18Gbps, so despite TCL's advertising, we don't consider this HDMI 2.1.
 Unfortunately, it doesn't support ATSC 3.0, so over-the-air broadcasts are limited to 1080p.

 The TCL 5 Series Roku TV has a disappointing frequency response.
 Like most TVs, it has very little bass, with no thump or rumble.
 Dialogue is clear and easy to understand, and there's very little distortion, even at higher volume levels.
 Sadly, there's no room correction feature, and it can't get very loud, so it's not a good choice for a noisy environment.